 Be sure to leave caretakers with detailed information about each pet’s care needs, veterinary contact information, and emergency phone numbers where you can be reached.
 Talk with your veterinarian about signing a “just in case” authorization for medical care (you can designate the dollar amount).
 That way, emergency care is available and paid for even if you are unavailable to give your approval in person.

 If your puppy is a good traveler, and welcome to your vacation destination, you’ll still need proof of health status.
 Your veterinarian can provide you with a Health Certificate, required for pets traveling on planes or crossing state lines traveling by car.

 Call airlines and hotels ahead of time to find out the latest pet requirements.
-To qualify as “carry on” luggage, the pet carrier must fit under the airline seat in front of your legs.
-These days, the price of flying with pets has gone through the roof, and some carriers and hotels won’t allow animals at all, so find out in advance.
+To qualify as “carry-on” luggage, the pet carrier must fit under the airline seat in front of your legs.
+These days, the price of flying with pets has increased substantially, and some carriers and hotels won’t allow animals at all, so find out in advance.